crarlus/paprbag/README.md

 path2bundle <- "/path/to/bundle/"
 packrat::unbundle(bundle=path2bundle, where="/path/to/my/project")
 ```
-See [here](https://rstudio.github.io/packrat/) and [here](https://www.r-bloggers.com/creating-reproducible-software-environments-with-packrat/) for more details about packrat.
+Alternatively you can unpack the bundle, change into the new directory and start an R session.
+This will trigger the installation of the bundled packages.
+See [here](https://www.r-bloggers.com/creating-reproducible-software-environments-with-packrat/) for more details about packrat.

 The packages versions are also listed [here](https://github.com/crarlus/paprbag/releases/download/2.0/packrat.lock).
 They were installed under R version 3.4.4.